skroutz/aws-secretsmanager-lambda-example/README.md

 # aws-secretsmanager-lambda-example
-An example application that showcases a Lambda Deployment with AWS SecretsManager integration based on Lambda Layers, through Github Workflows.
+An example repo to showcase different Lambda Deployments leveraging Skroutz's [aws-lambda-secrets](https://github.com/skroutz/aws-lambda-secrets) Extension Layer to integrate with AWS SecretsManager.
+Deployed via Terraform and Github Workflows.

 # Contents
 ## `py-function/`

 This directory contains code for:

-* A basic Python Lambda Function that serves the value of an Environment Variable (`SECRET_VALUE`)
+* A basic Python Lambda Function (`arm64`) that serves the value of an Environment Variable (`SECRET_VALUE`) to showcase the use of Lambda Secrets Extension

 ## `rb-function/`

 This directory contains code for:

-* A basic Ruby Lambda Function that serves the value of an Environment Variable (`SECRET_VALUE`)
+* A basic Ruby Lambda Function (`x86_64`) that serves the value of an Environment Variable (`SECRET_VALUE`) to showcase the use of Lambda Secrets Extension

 ## `lambda-container/`

 This directory contains code for:

-* An example Lambda Container Application that serves the value of an Environment Variable (`SECRET_VALUE`) and and example Dockerfile to showcase the use of Lambda Secrets Extension
+* An example Lambda Container Application that serves the value of an Environment Variable (`SECRET_VALUE`) and the Dockerfile to showcase the use of Lambda Secrets Extension

 ---
-**Multiple lambda functions are deployed to showcase  Secrets Layer's compatibility with multiple Lambda Runtimes**
+**Multiple lambda functions are deployed to demonstrate  Secrets Layer's compatibility with multiple Lambda Runtimes and Architectures**

 ## `secrets-layer/` (Deprecated)